ctds-usyd/library-webscraping/_episodes/04-lxml.md

 > Hint: a tool for tabular data, [`pandas`](http://pandas.pydata.org) can read in CSV (`pandas.read_csv`) and can merge together multiple tables on the basis of some matching keys (`pandas.concat`).
 {: .challenge}

+While here we have extracted data that was already in tables into another tabular format, very often what we're processing doesn't look like a table on the web site.
+But the procedure is the same: identify the elements that you wish to extract, and apply a pattern which selects them from the HTML.

 You are now ready to write your own scrapers!

 # Advanced topics and resources

-TODO: Caching; queuing/recursion; parallelism; alternative output formats; AJAX and other tricky instances from toscrape.com
+TODO: Caching; queuing/recursion; parallelism; cloud execution with morph.io; alternative output formats; AJAX and other tricky instances from toscrape.com

 > ## So why didn't we learn Scrapy?
 > Scrapy provides a great framework for designing, implementing and managing robust and efficient scrapers.
-However, we get the sense that people who are not very experienced at programming find the declarative paradigm enabled by Scrapy very foreign.
+However, we get the sense that people who are not very experienced at programming find the declarative paradigm facilitated by Scrapy very foreign.
 >
 > On the other hand, writing a more *procedural* scraper as we have here with the nuts and bolts of `requests` and `lxml` helps to motivate some of the issues that Scrapy endeavours to solve or ameliorate.
 {: .callout}